replit/river/README.md

+# River
-# river - Long-lived Streaming Remote Procedure Calls
+## Long-lived Streaming Remote Procedure Calls

 It's like tRPC/gRPC but with